Wine collection insurance against theft: comprehensive protection for your valuable wines

 Katrin Straub

 Your wine collection is more than just a hobby; it is a valuable investment that has grown over the years.
-A theft could result in emotional and significant financial damage worth tens of thousands of euros.
+A theft could mean emotional distress and significant financial loss of several tens of thousands of euros.
 Find out how to properly protect your liquid assets.

 The topic in brief and concise terms

-A standard home insurance policy is insufficient for valuable wine collections, as coverage limits and insured risks are often severely restricted.
+A standard household contents insurance policy is insufficient for valuable wine collections, as coverage limits and insured risks are often severely restricted.

-The number of cellar burglaries in Germany rose to over 107,000 in 2024, making specialised insurance for wine collections increasingly important.
+The number of cellar break-ins in Germany rose to over 107,000 in 2024, making specialist protection for wine collections increasingly important.

-A comprehensive inventory with photos and receipts, along with regular valuation, forms the basis for appropriate compensation in the event of damage.
+A complete inventory with photos and receipts, as well as regular valuation, form the basis for appropriate compensation in the event of a claim.

-The danger of a burglary is real and affects thousands of basement owners every year.
-The official statistics for 2024 show a significant increase in thefts from basements, with 107,861 cases, an increase of 6.8 percent.
-The perpetrators often act deliberately and steal high-value goods, including wine collections worth tens of thousands of euros.
+The risk of burglary is real and affects thousands of cellar owners every year.
+The official statistics for 2024 show a clear increase in thefts from cellars, with 107,861 cases, up by 6.8 per cent.
+Offenders often target their victims deliberately and steal high-value goods, including wine collections worth tens of thousands of euros.
 Many collectors massively underestimate this risk.
-A standard household insurance policy is usually not designed for such values.
-The coverage amounts for valuables are often limited to twenty to forty percent of the total insurance sum.
-Therefore, a specialised wine cellar insurance is essential.
-The good news is that prevention works and almost half of all burglaries fail at the attempt stage.
+A standard home contents policy is usually not designed for such values.
+The cover limits for valuables are often capped at twenty to forty per cent of the total sum insured.
+A specialised wine cellar insurance is therefore essential.
+The good news is that prevention works, and almost half of all burglaries fail at the attempted stage.

-Most standard household insurance policies offer insufficient protection for a valuable wine collection.
-A central issue is the compensation limits for valuables, which often amount to twenty percent of the sum insured.
-For an insurance sum of 100,000 euros, that would only be 20,000 euros.
-Moreover, coverage is often only provided for burglary, not for simple theft or vandalism.
-For collections with a total value of over 45,000 euros, a special policy is usually essential anyway.
-To fill these gaps, all-risk cover, as is common in policies for private art collections, is recommended.
+Most standard contents insurance policies offer only inadequate protection for a valuable wine collection.
+A key problem is the limits of compensation for valuables, which are often set at twenty per cent of the sum insured.
+With a sum insured of EUR 100,000, that would therefore be only EUR 20,000.
+In addition, cover is often provided only for burglary, not for simple theft or vandalism.
+For collections with a total value of over EUR 45,000, a specialist policy is usually unavoidable anyway.
+To close these gaps, all-risks cover is recommended, as is customary in policies for private art collections.

 Name of the wine and the winery